Heat Pumps

 Permitted Development Rights

 Permitted Development Rights are subject to a number of conditions, and we would advise that you seek confirmation from the Planning Department at East Herts to check if Planning Permission is required prior to any purchase or installation.
 If your building is a Listed Building, you may require Listed Building Consent for installing a Heat Pump or other retrofit proposals.
-Please visit our planning pages for more information.
+Please visit our planning pages for more information and the Interactive House on the Planning Portal for more information on Permitted Development.

 Noise